jonathanloganmoran/ND0013-Self-Driving-Car-Engineer/README.md

 * Implement the A* and Hybrid A* search algorithms in C++;
 * Use numerical approximation and discretisation to solve the Polynomial splines problem;
 * Generate optimal, feasible, collision-free paths;
+* And so much more ... (see [4-Planning](https://github.com/jonathanloganmoran/ND0013-Self-Driving-Car-Engineer/tree/main/4-Planning) for full list of course topics).

+##### Course 5: Control
+* Design and implement feedback controllers (PID and MPC) for trajectory tracking;
+* Select design parameters to guarantee stability;
+* Use MPC to design a feedback controller for non-linear dynamics;
+* Test and evaluate the feedback controllers w.r.t. real-world perturbations using CARLA Simulator;
-* And so much more ... (see [4-Planning](https://github.com/jonathanloganmoran/ND0013-Self-Driving-Car-Engineer/tree/main/3-Planning) for full list of course topics).
+* And so much more ... (see [5-Control](https://github.com/jonathanloganmoran/ND0013-Self-Driving-Car-Engineer/tree/main/5-Control) for full list of course topics).

 ### Material
 Syllabus: